 - If a woman tests positive during pregnancy, she will receive ART while pregnant.
 Most often she will receive a three-drug regimen.

-- The risk of these ART drugs for the baby in the womb is low.
+- The risk of these ART medicines for the baby in the womb is low.
 The mother may have another ultrasound at the second trimester.

 - HIV may be found in a woman when she goes into labor, particularly if she has not previously received prenatal care.
-If so, she will be treated with antiretroviral drugs right away.
+If so, she will be treated with ART right away.
 Sometimes these drugs will be given through a vein (IV).

 - If the first positive test is during labor, receiving ART right away during labor can reduce the rate of infection in children to about 10%.